DylanParenzee/learn_journ/README.md

 <b>Thursday 2.12.21:</b>
 Today I learned and practiced;
-- I re-re created the todo list code from yesterday to help further cement the concepts, having a bit of a lazy day after doing an extra long shift at work so today has been about revision of past modules and listening to the codeNewbie podcaast to help inspire me! tomorrow I am on to the functions module.
+- I re-created the todo list code from yesterday to help further cement the concepts, having a bit of a lazy day after doing an extra long shift at work so today has been about revision of past modules and listening to the codeNewbie podcaast to help inspire me! tomorrow I am on to the functions module.